Treats (album): Critical reception

-Treats received general acclaim from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 84, based on 35 reviews.

-AllMusic called the album "one of 2010’s most attention-getting debuts," stating that "Derek Miller and Alexis Krauss craft a sound that’s all climax," featuring a "boldness, immediacy, and sense of fun that’s missing from too much other music."
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, Treats has an average score of 84 based on 35 reviews, indicating “universal acclaim”.
+AllMusic called it album "one of 2010’s most attention-getting debuts", writing that "Derek Miller and Alexis Krauss craft a sound that’s all climax," featuring a "boldness, immediacy, and sense of fun that’s missing from too much other music".
 Pitchfork writer Mark Richardson stated that "the music's essentials-- jackhammer riffs clipped from punk and metal, mid-tempo beats from hip-hop and electro, and supremely catchy sing-song melodies-- [are] remarkably fresh and unlike anything else right now."
 Bob Boilen of NPR described the album as a "thrill ride" which is "somehow both an aural assault and a piece of pop candy," noting its "excessively compressed beats and abrupt guitars" along with Krauss's "melodic counterpoint, with a sweetness that can turn fierce."
 Paste called it "a supremely raw and visceral pop masterwork" and "32-minute sonic rollercoaster that’s totally, gloriously, devoid of subtlety and restraint [...] with mixing cranked so high your speakers sound like they’re about to combust."

 Rolling Stone reviewer Jon Dolan described the music as consisting of "neck-snapping hip-hop beats and blasts of gonzo riffage from producer Derek Miller; bratty, bubbly chant-singing from Alexis Krauss; everything air-raid-siren loud," citing it as "noise that's friendly and cute, primitivism that masks pop smarts and respect for tradition".
 New Musical Express called it "a work that not so much mixes genres as smashes them into one visceral, jaw-dropping hybrid."
 Leah Greenblatt of Entertainment Weekly praised its "genre-swerving sound—primitive guitar fuzz, pastiche beats, sugar-buzz vocals" which "bypasses the default snark button and burrows directly into jaded listeners’ punch-drunk pleasure centers."
 The Los Angeles Times called the music "filthy, audibly painful" but also possibly "the most delirious, joyful and defining album of 2010."

 In retrospect, Dan Weiss of Paste stated that the album's "shrieking, granular distortion [...] had that perfect blend of intention and accident, both out of nowhere and sorely needed," in which "all the bluntest aspects of grindcore, crunk rap and chirpy bubblegum audibly fought for space, and still with time for a Funkadelic sample break on the most-celebrated, uncharacteristic "Rill Rill."
 Alarm Magazine stated that the album established the band as "the new master of noise pop, infusing overblown electro beats and crunchy, gritty guitars into raucous compositions," concluding that "it was an unapologetic exploration of pushing 'pop' music to its threshold and crossing it."